fizalihsan/fizalihsan.github.io/source/technology/security.md

 * DO NOT use double hashing or wacky combination of hashing functions.
   * Cons
     * creates interoperability problems
-    * makes the hashes less secure, if the hacker gets hold of the open source code ([Kerckhoffs's principle](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle) - _A cryptosystem should be secure even if everything about the system, except the key, is public knowledge_)
+    * makes the hashes less secure, if the hacker gets hold of the open source code ([Kerckhoffs'' principle](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle) - _A cryptosystem should be secure even if everything about the system, except the key, is public knowledge_)
   * If needed, use a 'wacky' function like HMAC (Hash-based Message Authentication Code).

 ```bash